The Risks of Ignoring Dead Trees: Your Guide to Tree Felling

 Tree removal can be a complicated and potentially dangerous task.
-If a tree has died, diseased, or in danger to fall, the tree might require removal to avoid damage to property and guarantee safety.
-But how can you tell when a tree must be cut down?
-This article will walk you through the warning signs to be looking for and help you figure out when it’s time to call experts.
+If a tree is dying or ill-healthed, or is at risk to fall, the tree might need to be removed in order to protect property and make sure that the tree is safe.
+But how do you tell if a tree needs to be cut down?
+This article will walk you through the warning signs to look out for and help you figure out the right time to call in the professionals.

-One of the evident signs that a tree needs to be removed is when it is dead or dying.
-Dead trees are without leaves and may have a lifeless appearance.
-If a tree is without leaves or evidence of new growth, it’s probably dead.
-The bark of dead trees could be cracked, dry or peeling.
+One of the most evident signs that a tree needs to be removed is when it is dying or dead.
+Dead trees lack leaves and could have a lifeless appearance.
+If a tree doesn’t have leaves or any signs of new growth, it’s probably dead.
+The bark of a dead tree may be dry, cracked or peeling.

 Trees that are diseased

-Trees with diseases may pose a threat to other plants and trees in the surrounding area.
-The most common signs of disease on trees are yellowing leaves, wilted branches, and the growth of mushrooms at the bottom of the tree.
-If you think your tree might be suffering from disease it is important to get it checked by a professional arborist.
+The trees that are sick could pose a danger to other plants and trees in the surrounding area.
+The signs of disease that are common in trees include yellowing leaves, wilted branches, and mushroom growth at the base and the top.
+If you suspect your tree might be suffering from disease It is essential to get it checked by a professional arborist.

 Leaning Trees